openshift-cloud-functions/Documentation/knative-minishift.md

 ## Installing Knative on a Minishift cluster using install-on-minishift.sh

 > **IMPORTANT:** `install-on-minishift.sh` is destructive.
-It will destroy any existing Knative profile and create a new one with known-to-work configuration.
+It will destroy any the existing `knative` profile and recreate it with known-to-work configuration.

 1. Clone the `knative-operators` repository.